Acute respiratory infections (ARIs)

 Key facts

-- Direct contact with infected saliva or nose mucous
+- Direct contact (for example, through kissing, sharing cups or eating utensils) with infected saliva or nose mucous

 Symptoms